 Chronic sleep deprivation can also significantly reduce your cognitive ability in the following ways:

 - Chronic brain fog

 - Trouble concentrating or staying on topic

-- That you are slower, less efficient, and worse at performing even simple cognitive tasks
+- Slower, less efficient, and worse at performing cognitive tasks, such as at work

 Getting good sleep plays an important role in emotional management.
-Chronic sleep deprivation can seriously disrupt your ability to feel joy, manage emotions, and stay emotionally healthy.
-Chronic sleep deprivation can lead to or worsen:
+Chronic sleep deprivation can seriously disrupt this, and lead to:

 - Chronic anxiety